Ajayofficial18/contact-manager/README.md

 ### Database Setup

-- Use the following schema for your MySQL database:
+- Use the following schema for your Postgres database:
 - CREATE DATABASE contact_manager;
 - Tables are automatically created by JPA upon application startup.